One-week Road Trip Itinerary of the Mexican Caribbean

 • Swim in the neighbouring cenote of Ik Kil

-Chichen Itza was a major Maya city in Mexico known for its impressive architecture.
-It was a center of politics, economics, and religion during the Classic Period (c.
-250-900 CE).
-Chichen Itza is a UNESCO World Heritage Site and one of the Seven Wonders of the World.
+Chichen Itza was a major Maya city in Mexico known for its impressive architecture built around 400-600 AD.
+It is a UNESCO World Heritage Site and one of the Seven Wonders of the World.

 a view of the lagoon of Bacalar in Mexico at sunset, with palm trees and lush vegetation

-• Alternatively, you could extend your trip and spend another day or two exploring the Mexican Caribbean.
-There are many other interesting sites to visit, including the ancient Mayan city of Coba, the cenotes of Tankah Park, and the Sian Ka’an Biosphere Reserve (more info here).
+You could also continue exploring the Mexican Caribbean.
+There are many other interesting sites to visit, including the towns of Valladolid and Merida, the ancient Mayan city of Coba, the fishers island of El Cuyo, the cenotes of Tankah Park, and the Sian Ka’an Biosphere Reserve…

 Highlights of the Yucatan Peninsula